 JRS UK volunteers are integral to our work.
 Without our dedicated volunteers, we could not help those seeking asylum.

 The Coronavirus outbreak is of particular concern for the refugees we support at JRS UK, and many of our current volunteers who are elderly.
-As we adapt and move away from our face-to-face services, finding new ways to support our refugee friends safely, we will continue to need volunteer help.
 Your support is more important now than ever.

 We have set up a new Emergency Response Team to distribute food parcels and hygiene packs to the most vulnerable refugee friends we support, taking the essential help from our Day Centre out onto the road.
-If you are interested in volunteering as part of this team, please scroll down to see role vacancies.
-For all of the volunteering roles at JRS, we are only able to take on volunteers who are older than 18.
+We also continue our Detention Outreach and Destitution services over the phone, accompanying those held in Heathrow Immigration Removal Centres, and those living destitute in the community.

 If you have a skill or talent that you wish to contribute to the work of JRS UK, please do get in touch and we’ll see what we can do.
 We are always open to developing skills and talents of our refugee friends and our volunteers.